MetPX/sarracenia/doc/sr_subscribe.1.rst

 RABBITMQ LOGGING
 ----------------

-For each download, by default, an amqp log message is sent back to the broker.
+For each download, by default, an amqp report message is sent back to the broker.
 This is done with option :

 - **no_logback <boolean>        (default: False)**